The Graduate School of Health is now accepting applications for enrolment and fully financed PhD fellowships.

 All applications will be evaluated based on the submitted material using the following criteria.
 The time for research experience after the qualifying exam is taken into consideration.

 The project (40 % of the total evaluation)

 The applicant (40 % of the total evaluation)

 The research environment and PhD plan elements (20 % of the total evaluation)

 Furthermore, please be aware that we only evaluate one application per applicant per call.
-Thus, if you have submitted more than one application, we reserve the right to evaluate the last application received.
+Thus, if you have submitted more than one application, we reserve the right only to evaluate the last application received.

 How to apply

 Access the application form by clicking ‘PhD Call’ OR 'PhD mol.med.
-Call February 2016' at the bottom of this page.
+Call May 2017' at the bottom of this page.
 The mol.med. call is only for applicants who want to be a part of the molecular medicine PhD programme.

 Please choose the GP that reflects the department of employment of your future main supervisor.
 Please note that the administration will relocate your application to the appropriate GP, if necessary.

 Applications are invited for PhD positions to join Center for Music in the Brain (MIB) investigating neurobiological foundations of music at Aarhus University (AU).